 So, if you’re stuck with your old and high-interest rate2 equity release plan, it’s time you think about switching to a more flexible and reliable option.
-That said here’s all you need to know about switching equity release plans.
+That being said, here’s all you need to know about changing equity release plans.

 Switching Equity Release Mortgages Effectively

-With dropping equity release interest rates and a more vast selection of lifetime mortgage schemes accessible today, most people are wondering if they can switch their equity release plan for a more convenient one.
+With dropping equity release interest rates and a more vast selection of lifetime mortgage schemes accessible today, most people wonder if they can switch their equity release plan for a more convenient one.

 What Other Factors Do You Need to Consider?

-Application Fee – The plan provider typically deducts the fee from the lifetime mortgage proceeds upon completion.
-Some equity release firms will include this: however, it might eventually attract compound interests5
+The Application Fee – The plan provider typically deducts the fee from the lifetime mortgage proceeds upon completion.
+Some equity release firms will include this.
+However, it might eventually attract compound interests5.

-*Top Tip’ – Some equity release companies won’t charge you an application fee which helps in cutting down the set up costs.
+*Pro Tip – Some equity release companies won’t charge you an application fee, which helps cut down the set up costs.
 So, it’s imperative to compare equity release quotes first to get the best equity release deal.
 You don’t want to kick yourself later when you realise that there’s a better provider with fewer costs involved.
 You want to make sure you get the best price with the least extra fees and payments.

-Solicitor’s Fees – as part of SHIP6 rules you’ll have to consult a legal advisor who’s separate from the mortgage provider.
+The Solicitor’s Fees – As part of SHIP6 rules, you’ll have to consult a legal advisor who’s separate from the mortgage provider.
 The solicitor will help you understand all the legal requirements of the equity release mortgage.
-It’s important to remember that solicitor’s fees are unavoidable so you’ll benefit from shopping around so that you can find an excellent deal.
+It’s important to remember that solicitor’s fees are unavoidable, so you’ll benefit from shopping around so that you can find an excellent deal.
 Find one you can trust and with whom you feel most comfortable.

 The main factor you need to consider, however, is the interest rates.
 Yes, interest rates are so important and crucial to look into.
 In general, interest rates are lower in the current market climate than a few years back.
-It’s because, with the increasing popularity of the equity release schemes, mortgage products are becoming more competitive.
+With the increasing popularity of the equity release schemes, mortgage products are becoming more competitive.
 This, in turn, helps a lot to reduce interest rates.
 Better yet, you’ll be saving so much money in the long run!

-Therefore, if you took out an old equity release plan a few years back, you might find yourself locked into conventional interest rates, but by switching to a better mortgage scheme, you might find the best lifetime mortgage deal.
+If you took out an old equity release plan a few years back, you might find yourself locked into conventional interest rates, but by switching to a better mortgage scheme, you might find the best lifetime mortgage deal.
 So you need to have a look at these interest rates and maybe you’ll discover a better provider with better interest rates, and you can switch to change your future for the better.

 Who Can You Turn To?

-Well, the best person to consult, as per the ERC’s standards is an equity release financial advisor.
-The financial advisor has expertise in equity release plans and can offer you objective and valuable advice on alternative mortgage providers and loans.
+As per the ERC’s standards, the best person to consult is an equity release financial advisor.
+The financial advisor has expertise in equity release plans and can offer you objective and valuable equity release advice on alternative mortgage providers and loans.

 Can One Borrow More Capital?

-- The age of the youngest homeowner – one needs to be aged 55 and above (the older you are, the more capital you can borrow)
+- The youngest homeowner’s age – one needs to be aged 55 and above (the older you are, the more capital you can borrow).